hai-vr/documentation/docs/basis/avatar-customization/face-tracking/index.md

 which follow either the [*Unified Expressions*](https://docs.vrcft.io/docs/tutorial-avatars/tutorial-avatars-extras/unified-blendshapes), *ARKit*, or *SRAnipal* naming conventions.

 :::danger
-The face tracking implementation does not use the Animator system.

-**Do not use face tracking animator templates designed for VRC**, they won't do anything and might even interfere.
+The face tracking implementation does not use the Animator system. **Do not use face tracking animator templates designed for VRC**, they won't do anything and might even interfere.

-Face tracking is interpolated by default for remote users (≈ smoothed).
 :::

 ## Testing